udacity/AIPND/notes/lab_intro-to-python-lab.md

 ## Running the Lab on a Local Computer
 While it is recommended that you work on the lab within the **_5.
 Lab Workspace_**, to run the lab on a local computer, you will have needed to have python 3.6 intalled on your computer.
+### Installing Anaconda
 The easiest way to install python and the appropriate python modules is to install [Anaconda](https://www.anaconda.com/download).
 You will also have found the directions to install Anaconda in **_2.
 Intro to Python_**, **_Lesson 5.
 Scripting_**, **_Section 3.
 Install Python Using Anaconda_**.
+### Installing PyTorch and torchvision
 For this lab you will also need to install the python packages pytorch and torchvision.
 If your local computer has a Linux or OSX (Mac) operating system look to [*Get Started.*](http://pytorch.org/) for installation instructions.
 Although not designed to run on a Windows operating system the following have succeeded with installation for student and instructors.
-### Windows 7
+#### Windows 7
 ```terminal
 conda install -c peterjc123 pytorch-cpu
 pip install torchvision
 ```
-### Windows 10
+#### Windows 10
 With acknowledgement to Giu of the April Cohort for providing the installation commands.
 ```terminal
 conda install -c peterjc123 pytorch cuda90